porterjamesj/website/content/hiking/lt23/day13/index.md

       src2="images/vibes4.jpg"
 >}}

-Eventually Mooch, Stiltz and I all find each other again and arrive at Sucker Brook Shelter, where we meet Megapod, who recently retired after a long career as a school principal, and is out for a section hike.
-He got his trail name (because of his big feet) when he thru hiked the AT in the 80s.
+Eventually Mooch, Stiltz and I all find each other again and arrive at Sucker Brook Shelter, where we meet John, who recently retired after a long career as a school principal, and is out for a section hike.

 We all get a laugh out of an entry in the logbook which read something like "Saw a moose drinking from the stream right by the shelter.
 It didn't seem aggressive but I don't know a lot about moose intentions?"
 The phrase "moose intentions" just struck us all as very funny somehow, and became the source of endless amusement and jokes throughout the rest of the hike[^2].
 I'm also very jealous of this person having seen a moose!
 I want to see a moose!!